 Dems fret that Florida Sen. Nelson getting out-campaigned by Rick Scott in high-stakes race

-Tampa, Fla. – When Florida Gov. Rick Scott announced he was running for Senate, the incumbent, Sen. Bill Nelson, brushed him off – confidently assuring his supporters that he would again coast to victory come November.
+TAMPA, Fla. – When Florida Gov. Rick Scott announced he was running for Senate, the incumbent, Sen. Bill Nelson, confidently assured his supporters that he would emerge victorious again in November.

 Privately though, Democrats are worried Nelson is getting out-muscled early-on by the governor.
 The Democrat, who has held the seat since 2000, will face the toughest political campaign of his life leading up to the Nov.
 8 election.